The New Deal (The Vampire Diaries): Plot

-Stefan asks Bonnie’s help to hide the coffins so Klaus will not find them and asks her not to tell anyone.
+Stefan asks Bonnie's help to hide the coffins so Klaus will not find them and asks her not to tell anyone.
 When Elena tells her that Klaus tried to kill Jeremy because they do not tell him where Stefan is, Bonnie tells her about the house.
 Elena and Damon go to find him but Stefan refuses to give them the coffins back.
 Elena leaves and Damon stays back to deal with Stefan who tells him why he stopped him from killing Klaus and reveals him where the coffins are and why he took them.

 Alaric gets back to life but he is not completely healed and Elena calls an ambulance.
 A hybrid comes and compels the paramedics to not take Alaric and tells Elena that if she lets him come in the house, he could heal Alaric with his blood.
 Jeremy comes, kills the hybrid and along with Elena take Alaric to the hospital.

-Elena, not having other choice, decides to give Klaus Rebekah to save Jeremy’s life.
-Klaus accepts the new deal but before he leaves with his sister, Elena tells him that Rebekah knows that he was the one who killed their mother and not Michael.
+Elena, not having other choice, decides to give Rebekah's body to Klaus in order to save Jeremy's life.
+Klaus accepts the new deal but before he leaves with his sister, Elena tells him that Rebekah knows that he was the one who killed their mother and not Mikael.
 Knowing that Rebekah knows, Klaus puts the dagger back in her heart so she will not wake up.

-At the end of the episode, Elena asks Damon to compel Jeremy leave town and not come back to Mystic Falls.
+At the end of the episode, Elena asks Damon to compel Jeremy to leave town and never return to Mystic Falls.
 Before Damon leaves, he kisses Elena while Stefan tells Bonnie that he cannot open one of the coffins.
 Bonnie says it is sealed with magic and they need to open it to find the answer of how to kill Klaus.